WellDone/MoMo-Firmware/pcb/Board-Layout.md

 ## Fixed Locations
 Screw holes are required on the short edge of each MoMo module for proper assemble.
 The holes should be .132" in diameter and spaced .128" in from the edge of the boards.
 The should be spaced 1.1" apart from each other.
 There will be a nylon standoff around the screw hole, meaning that the exclusion are around the screw hole is: 0.25" in diameter.
 The two sets of holes should be 3.744" away from eachother center to center.
 Given a 2" long module, that gives 0.128" away from the module edge.

+## Miscellaneous

+- All capacitors unless required should be 0402 from Eagle's RCL library C_US 0402K (Kemet for reflow soldering)
+- All resistors should be MLCC 0603 standard 1% chip resistors unless other specs are required.